hoko/hoko-docs/_posts/2015-04-08-benefits_push-android.md

 {"mp_message": "Hi!
 This is my super awesome notification title.", "mp_cta": "https://yourapp.hoko.link/superawesomelink"}}
 {% endhighlight %}

-### Finally, for both services:

-To decode and process your notifications on the user's device, make sure you have the `application:didReceiveRemoteNotification:` delegate method implemented and the rest is easy as pie!
-The following code shows you how:

-{% highlight java %}
-me need help
-{% endhighlight %}

 After this, you're finally ready to become a Push Notifications Sensei.